optimad/mimmo/INSTALL.md

 You can test the compilation by run the command `ctest` from the building folder.

+For a complete guide to installation of mimmo please visit
+<a href="http://www.optimad.github.io/mimmo/documentation/installation.html">mimmo installation webpage</a>.

 ## Building Documentation
 In order to build properly the documentation Doxygen (>=1.8.6) and Graphviz (>=2.20.2) are needed.